 The monkeys had an entire jungle playground to explore and were actually not enclosed at all.
 Some monkeys roamed the nearby streets in Ubud and they really were free to leave the temples.
 This is definitely not a zoo but the monkeys are here for the free food.

 The entire area is a nature reserve and Hindu temple complex and lies within the village of Padangtegal.
-The reserve is an important educational, spiritual and economic center for the village.
+The reserve is an important educational, spiritual, and economic center for the village.

 115 different species of trees create a playground for the cheeky little monkeys that seem to pop out from behind every branch.
-It’s definitely an activity you will want to add to your Bali itinerary!

 The Temples within the Sacred Monkey Forest Sanctuary